micmejia/bible-dump/NKJV/Jeremiah/Jer 48.md

 "We have heard the pride of Moab (He _is_ exceedingly proud), Of his loftiness and arrogance and pride, And of the haughtiness of his heart."

 ###### 30
-"I know his wrath," says the Lord, "But it _is_ not right; His [^h]lies have made nothing right.
+"I know his wrath," says the Lord, "But it _is_ not right; His lies have made nothing right.

 ###### 31
-Therefore I will wail for Moab, And I will cry out for all Moab; [^i]I will mourn for the men of Kir Heres.
+Therefore I will wail for Moab, And I will cry out for all Moab; I will mourn for the men of Kir Heres.

 ###### 32
 O vine of Sibmah!
 I will weep for you with the weeping of Jazer.
 Your plants have gone over the sea, They reach to the sea of Jazer.
 The plunderer has fallen on your summer fruit and your vintage.

 ###### 33
-Joy and gladness are taken From the plentiful field And from the land of Moab; I have caused wine to [^j]fail from the winepresses; No one will tread with joyous shouting-- Not joyous shouting!
+Joy and gladness are taken From the plentiful field And from the land of Moab; I have caused wine to fail from the winepresses; No one will tread with joyous shouting-- Not joyous shouting!

 ###### 34
-"From the cry of Heshbon to Elealeh and to Jahaz They have uttered their voice, From Zoar to Horonaim, _Like_ [^k]a three-year-old heifer; For the waters of Nimrim also shall be desolate.
+"From the cry of Heshbon to Elealeh and to Jahaz They have uttered their voice, From Zoar to Horonaim, _Like_ a three-year-old heifer; For the waters of Nimrim also shall be desolate.

 ###### 35
-"Moreover," says the Lord, "I will cause to cease in Moab The one who offers _sacrifices_ in the [^l]high places And burns incense to his gods.
+"Moreover," says the Lord, "I will cause to cease in Moab The one who offers _sacrifices_ in the high places And burns incense to his gods.

 ###### 36
 Therefore My heart shall wail like flutes for Moab, And like flutes My heart shall wail For the men of Kir Heres.
 Therefore the riches they have acquired have perished.